jedwards1211/metacave/README.md

                                             (Note that you can also put unit overrides in "lrud" and "nsew")
-                                            "in": inches are only allowed in array overrides
+                                            "in": inches are only allowed in individual measurement overrides
             },

             {                               This is a shot from the previous station to